MANDATE

 The principal functions of the Registrar of Trade Unions are the registration of Trade Unions, the examination of their financial returns and the alteration of rules of registered Trade Unions.

-These offices are set up in Ministries to be able to provide labour assistance to these Ministries in order to prevent Industrial Crisis.
+These offices are set up in Ministries to be able to provide labour assistance to these Ministries to prevent Industrial Crises.
 These Offices are been manned by Directorate cadre Officers.
-As at today, we have (8) functional Resident Labour Desk Officers in the following Ministries:
+As of today, we have (8) functional Resident Labour Desk Officers in the following Ministries:

 (a) Ministry of Health